Last Updated on February 28, 2023 by Louise

 The German Christmas market happens between the beginning of November and the end of December most years.
-Unfortunately it didn’t run in 2020 due to the pandemic but it’s back on 4th November to 23rd December 2021.

 It’s the largest authentic German market outside to Germany or Austria.
 The very festive atmosphere and beautiful lights are appealing to all ages.
 It can be best to go on a weekday evening as it can get quite busy on weekends especially on Saturday nights.